 He is a member of the Board's Opportunity and Risk Committee and a member of the Performance Committee.

-Neil holds a Bachelor of Science (Agriculture) and a Diploma from the Australian Institute of Company Directors.
+Ms Victoria Schmidt holds a Bachelor of Science and has completed Governance Foundations for Board Directors with Australian Institute of Company Directors.

 Mr Craig Heiner was appointed as Managing Director in July 2008 and carries responsibility for ensuring the governance and strategic ambitions of the Board are realised.
 With a broad based background and a passion for the development of staff, he provides a unique perspective on opportunities to strengthen the Corporation and the communities it serves.